/

 How Cuckoo Worked

-Cuckoo operated as a retail ISP using wholesale access rather than digging every road itself.
-The service used full fibre infrastructure through networks such as Openreach, CityFibre and APFN’s own fibre footprint, with the Aquila wholesale platform sitting behind the customer connection.
+Cuckoo worked as a retail ISP using wholesale access rather than building every road and street connection itself.
+The original reviewed service used full fibre infrastructure through routes such as Openreach, CityFibre and APFN’s own fibre footprint, with APFN’s Aquila wholesale platform sitting behind the customer connection.

 Cuckoo Broadband Reviewed